 And Oliver does some musing of his own near the end of the book.

 "I stand for the touch of bodily awareness between human beings, and the touch of tenderness.
 And she is my mate....And as his seed sprang in her, his soul sprang towards her too, in the creative act that is far more than procreative."

 This, for Lawrence, was sex recalibrated, where erotic passion reawakens our sense of beauty.
 With Mellors and Connie, we have two bodies embracing to unite in a "touch of tenderness" where the "creative act...is far more than procreative."
 He saw sex as a kind of mystical lost sacrament, something the pagans of the ancient world understood, but that had been banished to the gutter with Christianity.
 Connie and Mellors together rediscovered what this meant in practice.
 This was sex consummating the eternal union between man and woman, creating new life and thus harmonizing our existence once again with the natural cycles of the cosmos.

 And make no mistake, even if this sounds a bit hippy-dippy, Lawrence is not making a case for free love, either.
 Far from it.
 Casual sex without any enduring intimacy attached to it leads to counterfeit love.
 Here the body is a plaything; sex is transient and devoid of mystery.
 It's just a bit of fun and goes no deeper.

-Between these two spectrums - the dour Puritan body-hate and the fashionable licentiousness of the youth - there was a balance.
+Between these two poles - the dour Puritan body hate and the fashionable licentiousness of the youth - there was a balance.
 "Life is only bearable when the mind and the body are in harmony, and there is a natural balance between the two, and each has a natural respect for the other."

 And sex was the means of achieving this natural balance.